prologe-io/spiessigornot/README.md

 ## Extra Info

-[prologe.io](https://prologe.io) is a app development agency and this app was a way for us to explore cross-platform development.
+[prologe.io](https://prologe.io) is a app development agency and this app was a way for us to explore cross-platform development. and no it's not supposed to look good :)